MicrosoftDocs/Advertising-docs/Advertising/scripts/reference/Keyword.md

 ## <a name="labels"></a>labels

-Gets a [selector](../concepts/selectors.md) used to filter the list of labels in this keyword.
+Gets a [selector](../concepts/selectors.md) used to filter the list of labels associated with this keyword.

 ### Returns

 |Type|Description|
 |-|-
-[LabelSelector](./LabelSelector.md)|A selector used to filter the list of labels in this keyword.
+[LabelSelector](./LabelSelector.md)|A selector used to filter the list of labels associated with this keyword.

 ## <a name="pause"></a>pause